 What was once the Old Bath House, is now Rotorua Museum: a beautifully intricate Elizabethan building which overlooks the Government Gardens.

 Our Kiwi Experience driver told us that it was built with such grandeur to impress the Queen on her scheduled visit many years ago, but that she decided to skip her stop in Rotorua which was all very sad for them.
-Since researching the City myself, I haven’t found any evidence that this story is true, so don’t quote me on it!
+Since researching the city myself, I haven’t found any evidence that this story is true, so don’t quote me on it!
 P.S.
 Thanks, Lisa.
 Now I don’t know what to believe!

-What I do know to be undeniably true?
+What do I know to be undeniably true?
 The architecture of this Museum is incredibly intricate, it’s huge, grand and made me wish I had been born into a different era.
 You definitely won’t regret seeing it for yourself.
 So, what are you waiting for?
 It’s free!

 Another of Lisa’s stories lead us to Lake Rotorua, only this time she seemed to be telling the truth.
 Lisa likes to keep us on our toes.

 I won’t ruin the story by re-telling it, but if you’re interested, you can read the whole thing here.
 Alternatively, you can just walk around the picturesque Lake and admire its unique colour.
 Thanks to the sulphur and mineral content, the water appears unusually dark and green.
-Don’t worry too much if don’t get the chance to see this one – there are plenty more magnificent and colourful Lake’s around NZ!
+Don’t worry too much if don’t get the chance to see this one – there are plenty more magnificent and colourful lakes around NZ!

 Tamaki Maori Village

-You can’t visit Rotorua without at visiting the Tamaki Village, an authentic and cultural experience which will not only teach you, but also entertain you.
-A lot.
+You can’t visit Rotorua without visiting the Tamaki Village, an authentic and cultural experience which is not only educations, but also hugely entertaining.
+Hugely.

 Opting for the 3.5 hour evening experience, we were collected from our accommodation and taken straight to the traditional Maori Village.
-The totally immersive trip began as soon as we were picked up, with our hilarious driver joking and singing the whole time.
+The immersive trip began as soon as we were picked up, as our hilarious driver joked and sang for the duration of the drive.

-The whole encounter was rounded up with a beautiful performance and an absolute feast (or Hangi meal, as they like to call it).
-I realise I’m being a little vague with this whole description of events, but I don’t want to spill their secrets.
+The whole encounter was rounded up with a beautiful performance and an absolute feast.
+Or Hangi meal, as they like to call it in the village.
+I realise I’m being a little vague in describing this experience, but I don’t want to spill their secrets.
 That being said, if you do have any burning questions, feel free to drop me a message or leave a comment below.

-What I will say, is that you have the opportunity to participate in each and every aspect of the evening; it’s informative, funny, crazy, interesting, moving, and ridiculous (in the best way).
-If a cynic like me is advocating an immersive experience, I can pretty much guarantee you won’t regret it.
+What I will say about this experience, is that you have the opportunity to participate in each and every aspect of the evening.
+It’s informative, funny, crazy, interesting, moving, and ridiculous (in the best way).
+If a cynic like me is advocating an immersive experience, I can pretty much guarantee you won’t regret it!